lit/lit-element/docs/_guide/styles.md

 {:.alert .alert-info}
 <div>

-**Watch out for Shady CSS limitations around slotted content!** See the [Shady CSS limitations](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations) for details on how to use the `::slotted()` syntax in a polyfill-friendly way.
+**Watch out for limitations in the Shady CSS polyfill around slotted content!** See the [Shady CSS limitations](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations) for details on how to use the `::slotted()` syntax in a polyfill-friendly way.

 </div>